 Read on to learn some of the treatment options you have for chickenpox scars.

 Aloe vera has been extensively tested in the treatment of burns.
-While it does have a proven ability to reduce skin temperature (helpful in burn healing), it shows no effect on scars.
+While it does have a to reduce skin temperature (helpful in burn healing), it shows no effect on scars.

 Cocoa butter is a cream-colored vegetable fat derived from the cocoa bean.
 Its smooth, velvety texture and its ability to melt when applied to the skin make it a common ingredient in moisturizers.
 Although it contains antioxidants and can effectively moisturize skin, it’s unlikely to reduce the appearance of scars.

-A large clinical trial found that cocoa butter was no better than a placebo cream at reducing stretchmarks in pregnant women.
+A found that cocoa butter was no better than a placebo cream at reducing stretchmarks in pregnant women.

 The essential oils from rosehips have a lot of therapeutic value because of their antioxidant effects and phytochemical composition.
 These phytochemicals include ascorbic acid and fatty acids.